uche-inyama/battleShip/README.md

 - [ ] Object oriented Programming.
 - [ ] The Module Pattern.

+## Built With

+- JavaScript,
+- HTML,
+- CSS

 To get acquainted with how to play the game - Battleship, try it out [here](http://en.battleship-game.org/).

 #### In order to work with this repository take the following steps: